Table of Contents

 - Using a battery pack that allows you to switch the voltage directly from the pack or,

-- Operating a foot-switch that will be connected via Bluetooth to the battery pack to adjust the voltage.
+– Operating a foot switch that will be connected via Bluetooth to the battery pack and adjusting the voltage.

-Any of the two (2) options will give you the liberty of cord-free, however, there are some advantages and disadvantages for each one.
+Any of the two (2) options will give you the liberty of being cord-free; however, there are some advantages and disadvantages to each.

 Let’s take a look at what those are.